soroblos/Travel_Buddy_app/README.md

 based on the state selected).

 1. Users can upvote or downvote as many times as they woud like. -would like it to be once for each user.

+1. Include the ability to add a carousel inside the showpage of the documents.